 Liabilities and contributions shown in the report are computed using the Entry Age Normal Actuarial Cost Method.
-Any funding surpluses or unfunded accrued liability is amortized over 25 years as a level percentage of expected payroll.
+Any funding surpluses or unfunded actuarial accrued liability is amortized over 25 years as a level percentage of expected payroll.
 However, in keeping with GASB requirements in effect when the plan was adopted, the net amortization period will not exceed 30 years.
-These requirements are being amended.
-Under the new accounting standards that will become applicable to Postemployment Benefit Plans Other Than Pension Plans (GASB 74 and 75), the GASB requirements will not directly control amortization periods used for funding of the plan.
-Per KPMG, the new accounting standards under GASB 67 (and 68) are not applicable to the Occupational Death & Disability benefits under TRS DCR.
+Under the new accounting standards (GASB 74 and 75), the GASB requirements will not directly control amortization periods used for funding of the plan.